Is it possible for a woman with cerebral palsy to get pregnant? What are the chances of a child being born with CP?

 Although genetic factors may contribute to an infant being born with cerebral palsy, there is no single gene responsible for CP.

-Rather, it’s a combination of many genes can increase one’s chances of abnormal brain development.
+Rather, it’s a combination of many genetic mutations that can increase one’s chances of abnormal brain development.

 Pregnancy for Women with Cerebral Palsy